 But there are also products you would not find in any other corner of the world.
 How great.
 E.g. wine in cans.
 We just have it in bottles – what a shame.

 Just remains the question: who the hell would buy this delicious stuff – outside America?

 Maybe that’s the reason for the external trade deficit – and not questions of unfair taxes.

-And should it be too exhausting for you to put these goodies in your micro-wave, you can also get it ready made – just around the corner to your all beloved fast-food chain.
+And should it be too exhausting for you to put these goodies in your micro-wave, you can also get them ready made – just around the corner in your all beloved fast-food chain.

 Well, that’s it for now.
 Definitely.
 That’s it for next week, next month and this year.
 It’s time for early hibernation.